 It's an absolute distillation of the superhero genre.
 No plot lines, characters, emotions, nothing whatsoever.
 It's people posing in the street for no good reason.
 It is people getting kicked, and then exploding.

-Marvel Comics frequently does this in its own media, with one of the most prominent examples being the world of Peter Porker: The Spectacular Spider-Ham, an anthropomorphic animal version of the Marvel Universe.
+Marvel Comics frequently does this in its own media.
+One of the most prominent examples is the world of Peter Porker: The Spectacular Spider-Ham, an anthropomorphic animal version of the Marvel Universe.
 Alternate reality storylines, such as the ones in Excalibur, also included humorous parodies.

-Little Ego, by Vittorio Giardino, was an erotic parody of Little Nemo In Wonderland.
-Though the art style was a lot more realistic, it retained the color, odd plot shifts, multi-panels, and, of course, the main character waking up in their bed at the end.
+Little Ego, by Vittorio Giardino, was an erotic parody of Little Nemo In Slumberland.
+Though the art style was a lot more realistic, it retained the color, odd plot shifts, multi-panels and, of course, the main character waking up in his bed at the end.

-Calvin's alter-egos are often used to spoof their various genres.
+Calvin's alter egos are often used to spoof their various genres.
 Tracer Bullet covers Film Noir, Spaceman Spiff is a parody of Sci-fi adventure stuff like Flash Gordon, and Stupendous Man... well, guess.
-Occasionally, the comics Calvin was actually reading would be used to give a not-so-affectionate critique of the ultraviolent Dark Age.
+Occasionally, the comics Calvin was actually reading would be used to give a not-so-affectionate critique of the ultraviolent Dark Age Of Comic Books.

-Word Of God states that Kyle Rayner's stint as Parallax during the Sinestro Corps War was meant to be a parody of Kyle's interactions with Hal when he was Green Lantern and Hal was Parallax.
+Word of God states that Kyle Rayner's stint as Parallax during the Sinestro Corps War was meant to be a parody of Kyle's interactions with Hal Jordan when he was Green Lantern and Hal was Parallax.

-1982's The Fantastic Four Roast, written and laid out by Fred Hembeck and issue #34 of Marvel's What If...? series (1st version) was some of the gut-bustingly funniest send-ups drawn straight ever.
+1982's The Fantastic Four Roast, written and laid out by Fred Hembeck and issue #34 of Marvel's What If...? series (first version), was some of the gut-bustingly funniest send-ups drawn straight ever.